Contributing

 # run all tests via pytest

-pixi run tests
+pixi run -e dev tests

 # run all tests excluding very computationally demanding tests or R-based tests

-pixi run tests-regular
+pixi run -e dev tests-regular

 # rerun failed tests